-HR and Payroll: Five Steps to GDPR Compliance-Reading time: 3 Minutes
+HR and Payroll: Five Steps to GDPR Compliance

 With GDPR on the horizon, are your HR and Payroll departments prepared?
 With large fines and serious damage to your business’ reputation at stake for non-compliance, here’s how you can become GDPR compliant in five practical steps:

 Deal with the data rights of your employees

 HR and payroll professionals hold a lot of personal and sensitive data, and with GDPR, employees will gain more rights on this data, including right of access, right of correction, and right of erasure.
 To obtain a good understanding of data subject rights under GDPR, HR and payroll professionals can develop an informative intranet page for employees.
 This intranet page can explain how employees can manage their personal data and may include a messaging service that allows employees to ask questions relating to GDPR.

 Complete the data register